diku-dk/futhark-website/index.rst

 a **heavily optimising ahead-of-time compiler** that generates GPU code via OpenCL_.
-Futhark is not designed for graphics programming - rather, it uses the compute power of the GPU to accelerate computations on data-parallel array computations.
+Futhark is not designed for graphics programming - rather, it uses the compute power of the GPU to accelerate data-parallel array computations.
 We support **regular *nested* data-parallelism**, as well as a form of imperative-style in-place modification of arrays, while still preserving the overall purity of the language via the use of a **uniqueness type system**.

 The Futhark language and compiler is an **ongoing research project**.
 It can compile nontrivial programs which then run on real GPUs at very